Ohio Wesleyan University

-The Department of Zoology has several other awards for graduating seniors.
+The department has several other awards for graduating seniors in Zoology.
 Recipients are selected annually after deliberation by the faculty.
 Names are announced at the department’s spring picnic; they are included in the University’s graduation program, and inscribed on plaques in the display case opposite room 302 in the Schimmel-Conrades Science Center.
 Each of these awards carries a cash prize as well.

 Finally, the department also sponsors the William D. Stull Curatorship, which supports a student who performs curatorial duties in the Ohio Wesleyan Museum of Zoology.